Mark Atkinson (scientist): Research

 Atkinson's research activities have a broad scope, but most fall under the umbrella of preventing and curing type 1 diabetes.
 Specific areas of focus include disease prediction, the role of environment in the initiation of type 1 diabetes, stem cells and beta cell regeneration, pancreatic pathology, clinical trials seeking to prevent or reverse type 1 diabetes, the identification of markers of immunological tolerance, and devising ways to instill proper immunoregulation.
 Atkinson has been the recipient of funding awards from entities such as the National Institutes of Health, JDRF, the American Diabetes Association, and the Leona M. and Harry B. Helmsley Charitable Trust.

 Atkinson has conducted numerous studies that take different approaches to predicting, preventing, and curing type 1 diabetes.
 His earliest efforts focused on the use of autoantibodies, both anti-insulin and anti-glutamic acid decarboxylase (GAD), for that purpose.
 He was also amongst the first to describe cellular immune responses against GAD in both humans and the NOD mouse model of type 1 diabetes.
-He has extensively utilized NOD mice as a means to identify agents that could be translated to studies seeking to prevent or reverse type 1 diabetes but at the same time, has stated that such efforts need be approached with caution.
+He has extensively utilized NOD mice as a means to identify agents that could be translated to studies seeking to prevent or reverse type 1 diabetes, but at the same time, has stated that such efforts need to be approached with caution.
 His publication in the journal Nature Medicine noting the nearly 200 ways to prevent diabetes in that animal model elicited mixed responses from the research community.

 Atkinson was one of the first to propose “combination therapies” to prevent or reverse the disease, as well as the repurposing of existing treatments and agents already approved for other diseases and conditions.
 Atkinson has led or contributed to clinical trials utilizing several types of interventions to stop the progression of or reverse type 1 diabetes, including prophylactic insulin, GAD, cord blood, cord blood plus Omega-3 FA, granulocyte colony-stimulating factor (GCSF), and anti-thymocyte globulin (ATG) plus GCSF.

-For more than 25 years, Atkinson led an NIH funded clinical research program aiming to assess immune function during different stages of type 1 diabetes.
+For more than 25 years, Atkinson led an NIH-funded clinical research program aiming to assess immune function during different stages of type 1 diabetes.
 The goal is to learn more about the genetics and immune function of blood cells, diet, and viruses and how they relate to the progression of T1D.

 Atkinson is also active in studies assessing the human intestinal microbiome, pancreatic pathology, human pancreatic weight and beta cell development, as well as improving methods of data management.